 The Australian Radiation Incident Register (ARIR) is Australia's national database of radiation incidents and events.
 The reports to the ARIR are provided by ARPANSA (for Commonwealth incidents) and state and territory radiation protection authorities.

-The ARIR includes the age, gender, date of treatment and hospital/clinic/workplace where the incident occurred.
+The ARIR includes the age, sex, date of treatment and hospital/clinic/workplace where the incident occurred.
 The ARIR does not contain names or Medicare details.

 Personnel records to engage and manage employees and contractors

 ARPANSA generally collects personal information directly from employees and job applicants but may also collect personal information from a prospective employee’s current and previous supervisors, other employees or intermediaries such as labour hire companies or recruitment agencies.